SUMMARY OF PROGRAM REQUIREMENTS

 Proposals for consideration under this program must be prepared and submitted by researchers based at institutions in one of the PEER Science-eligible countries.
 All proposals must be submitted electronically via the PEER Science online application site

-, and paper submissions are not accepted.
+, and paper and e-mail submissions are not accepted.
 Please carefully review the full text of the program announcement, the instructions below, and the Frequently Asked Questions

 section of this Web site for further guidance on each required proposal element.

 Submittal Address: Proposals should be submitted electronically via the PEER Science application Web site by 11:59 PM (U.S. Eastern Standard Time) on January 13, 2014.

 In order to apply online, please visit the PEER Science application Web site

 and create an account by entering your name, contact information, and information about your organization.
 After creating your account, please log into the system and click on the “apply” icon visible in the left banner.
 You can then select the PEER Science program and continue your application.
 Specific instructions on all sections of the required proposal format are included in every section of the online application and are also presented below.
 You can save your application as a draft at any time and resume it later.
 However, we highly recommend that you first review the required application sections online and prepare your answers accordingly in a separate Word document while making sure not exceed the word count limit.
 Before submitting your application, you can copy and paste each section into the online application and click the “Submit Form” button.

 Successful proposals will address the program’s objectives and selection criteria listed in the program announcement and will include clear statements of the project goals and explanations of how these goals will be achieved.